Mayurji/mayurji.github.io/_deep-learning/Quantization.md

 ### Different Modes of Quantization

-* **Dynamic Quantization** - Converting the weights to int8 - as happens in all quantization variants - but also converting the activations to int8 on the fly, just before doing the computation (hence “dynamic”).
+* **Dynamic Quantization** - Converting the weights to int8 happens in all quantization variants.
+But, converting the activations to int8 on the fly just before performing the computation is known as dynamic quantization.

 The computations will thus be performed using efficient int8 matrix multiplication and convolution implementations, resulting in faster compute.

 * **Post-Training Static Quantization** quantizes the weights and activations of the model.
 It fuses activations into preceding layers where possible.
 It requires calibration with a representative dataset to determine optimal quantization parameters for activations.

-Post Training Quantization is typically used when both memory bandwidth and compute savings are important with CNNs being a typical use case.
+Post Training Quantization is typically used, when both the memory bandwidth and the compute savings are important.
+CNN network is a typical use case.

 * **Quantization-aware training(QAT)** is the third method and the one that typically results in the highest accuracy of these three.

-With QAT, all weights and activations are “fake quantized” during both the forward and backward passes of training: that is, float values are rounded to mimic int8 values, but all computations are still done with floating-point numbers.
+With QAT, all the weights and activations are fake quantized during both the forward and backward passes of the training.
+The float values are rounded to mimic the int8 values however all the computations are still done in floating-point numbers.

 Thus, all the weight adjustments during training are made while “aware” of the fact that the model will ultimately be quantized; after quantizing, therefore, this method usually yields higher accuracy than the other two methods.